Discover What is a Self-Directed IRA LLC

 Why do the financial institutions limit the investment options available?

-Accordingly, most financial institutions offering IRA accounts will restrict the IRA investment option to financial products offered by the financial institution.
-The reason behind this is quite clear – a financial institution earns fees from the sale of financial products not by allowing its clients to pull money out of the IRA account to buy real estate from a third-party.
+Accordingly, most financial institutions offering IRA accounts will restrict the IRA investment option to financial products they provide.
+This is because the financial institution earns fees from the sale of financial products.
+However, it does not make money by allowing its clients to pull money out of the IRA account to buy real estate from a third-party.

 2. Custodian Controlled Self-Directed IRA

 In other words, the IRA holder could not take direct control.
 Every time the IRA holder wanted to pay an IRA transaction expense, for example mowing the grass or pay the bills on a real estate IRA investment, the IRA holder had to pay a custodian to do it.

 3. “Checkbook Control” Self-Directed IRA LLC

 In the 1996 case of Swanson vs. Commissioner, 106 T.C.
-76 (1996), the tax court gave its blessing to a new type of self-directed IRA structure — the Self-Directed IRA LLC also known as the checkbook IRA.
+76 (1996), the tax court gave its blessing to a new type of self-directed IRA structure — the Self-Directed IRA LLC, also known as the checkbook IRA.

-With a “checkbook control” Self-Directed IRA, the IRA holder (you) will have total control over your IRA funds and you will no longer have to get each investment approved by the custodian of your account like in a custodian controlled Self-Directed IRA.
+With a “checkbook control” Self-Directed IRA, the IRA holder (you) will have total control over your IRA funds.
+You will no longer have to get each investment approved by the custodian of your account like in a custodian controlled Self-Directed IRA.

 Now, your money is held in an LLC and you are ready to invest at your discretion.
-A “checkbook control” Self Directed IRA allows you to eliminate the delays associated with an IRA custodian, enabling you to act quickly when the right investment opportunity presents itself.
+A “checkbook control” Self Directed IRA allows you to eliminate the delays that go with an IRA custodian, enabling you to act quickly when the right investment opportunity presents itself.

 With a Self Directed IRA, when you find an investment that you want to make with your IRA funds, simply write a check or wire the funds straight from your Self-Directed IRA LLC bank account to make the investment.
-The Self-Directed IRA allows you to eliminate the delays associated with an IRA custodian, enabling you to act quickly when the right investment opportunity presents itself.

 Advantages of Using a “Checkbook Control” Self-Directed IRA LLC vs. a Custodian Controlled Self-Directed IRA

 As manager of the Self-Directed IRA LLC you will have the ability to make IRA investments without seeking the consent of a custodian.

-With a Self-Directed IRA LLC, you will have direct access to your IRA funds allowing you to make an investment quickly and efficiently.
+With a Self-Directed IRA LLC, you will have direct access to your IRA funds.
+This allows you to make an investment quickly and efficiently.
 There is no need to obtain approvals from your custodian or deal with time delays in awaiting approval from your custodian or pay any review fees.

 This is especially important in the case of IRA real estate investments where many state statutes impose an extended statute of limitation for claims arising from defects in the design or construction of improvements to real estate.

-Asset & Creditor Protection: By using a Self-Directed IRA LLC with “checkbook control” the IRA holder’s IRA will be protected for up to $1 million in the case of personal bankruptcy.
+Your Self-Directed IRA LLC will be protected for up to $1 million in the case of personal bankruptcy.
 In addition, most states will shield a Self-Directed IRA from creditors’ attack against the IRA holder outside of bankruptcy.

-With a Self-Directed IRA LLC, the investment will be made in the name of the LLC, whereas, with a custodian controlled Self-Directed IRA the name of the IRA owner will be in the name of the investment allowing the public to easily locate the asset’s owner.
+With a Self-Directed IRA LLC, you will make investments in the name of the LLC.
+Whereas, with a custodian controlled Self-Directed IRA, the name of the IRA owner will be in the name of the investment.
+This makes it easy for the public to locate the asset’s owner.